Matsilagi/RSRetroArch/README.md

  - EGAFilter by ???: Taken from DOSBox, meant to mimic an EGA display, with very, VERY limited color depth.
  - FakeLottes by hunterk: A scanlines + crt curvature shader using Lottes masks.
 Used as an alternative to CRT-Lottes for low power GPUs and Raspberry systems.
  - GTUv50 by aliaspider: Less meant to mimic the physical CRT appearance and more the signals interpreted by them, this works as a NTSC-shader with scanlines mostly.
 Due to its flexibility with blurring, can be easily used to fix / re-blend dithering effects in old games.
 Requires a somewhat-powerful PC in certain values.
+ - lcd_grid by cgwg: Meant to mimic a LCD grid display of handheld / portable consoles.
  - LeiFX_OA (3DFX) by LeiLei: Same as 3DFX, but ported from OpenArena, supposedly, that one is more updated than the RetroArch or SweetFX versions.
  - MCAmber,Green and Orange by ???: Taken from DOSBox, made to mimic monochrome phosphor displays.
 It basically just tints the screen, nothing too special about them.
  - MMJCelShader by MMJuno: A port of an old shader from Pete's OGL2 plugin for ePSXe.
 Adds cel-shading and posterizing to the image, giving it a cartoon-ish look.